New Zealand is a really great country to be in.

 They include over 6,200 VPN servers worldwide, DNS and IP leak protection, Automatic kill switch, OpenVPN, IKEv2, WireGuard protocols, unlimited bandwidth and traffic and can protect up to seven devices simultaneously.

-With CyberGhost, you can easily access BBC iPlayer as well as Netflix and other websites.
+With CyberGhost, you can easily watch BBC iPlayer as well as Netflix and other websites.

 for detailed review check :- cyberghost vpn review